Elan Language Reference

 For reference, the complete list of keywords is:

-#, abstract, and, as, assert, be, call, catch, class, constant, constructor, cpy, div, each, else, empty, end, enum, exception, for, from, function, if, ignore, image, in, inherits, interface, is, isnt, lambda, let, main, mod, new, not, of, or, out, print, private, procedure, property, record, ref, repeat, return, returns, set, step, test, then, this, throw, to, try, variable, while, with
+#, abstract, and, as, assert, be, call, catch, class, constant, constructor, copy, div, each, else, empty, end, enum, exception, for, from, function, global, if, image, in, inherits, interface, is, isnt, lambda, let, library, main, mod, new, not, of, or, out, print, private, procedure, property, record, ref, repeat, return, returns, set, step, test, then, this, throw, to, try, variable, while, with

 ... is a reserved word, and may not be used as an identifier.